 Green’s of Glastonbury Cheddar, cow’s milk, Glastonbury.

-Cornish Brie, cow’s milk, Cornwall.
+Cotswold Brie, cow’s milk, Cotswolds.

 Pair with: Wildsong Pinot Gris, New Zealand.